Book-writing apprenticeships with guaranteed publication

 please email Alana K. Asby.

 We are working on putting together the first issues of our three genre magazines.
 Please send your poems, stories, and commentary now.
 You don't have to be a great writer to submit work here.
-You just need to be okay with selling us the copyright to your work, and letting us do whatever we want to it, like in the golden age of short fiction.
+You just need to have an original and exciting story idea, and be okay with selling us the copyright to your work, like in the golden age of short fiction.
+When we purchase the copyright, we can do whatever we want to the story forever, and you can no longer self-publish the story or sell it to be published elsewhere.
+We pay more for stories whose copyrights we are purchasing.

 You may also retain copyright to your work if you wish, but we pay less and demand higher quality in such cases.